Naturalism

 Protocol

-A right thing becomes wrong when done in a wrong way.
+Protocol A right thing becomes wrong when done in a wrong way.
 A wrong thing is still wrong though done in a right way.
 A wrong thing done wrongly is wrong.
 Only a right thing done in a right way is right.
 Protocol defined: “A rigid code prescribing strict adherence to precisely correct procedure.”
-God’s perfect plan is designed for imperfect…
+God’s perfect plan is designed for…

 Continue reading